A Sensitivity Analysis Methodology for Rule-Based Stochastic Chemical Systems: Simulation of Stochastic Chemical Systems

 Stochastic chemical systems describe the behavior of chemical reactions where the evolution of molecular populations is inherently random.
 Such systems are particularly prominent in biological and biochemical contexts, where molecular populations can be small, and random fluctuations play a significant role in system behavior.
 For example, gene expression, cellular signaling, and metabolic pathways often exhibit stochastic dynamics that cannot be captured by deterministic models~\cite{gunawan2005sensitivity, rathinam2010efficient, komorowski2011sensitivity}.

 Unlike deterministic models, which predict exact outcomes based on initial conditions, stochastic models account for this probabilistic nature of molecular interactions~\cite{rabitz1983sensitivity, turanyi1990sensitivity, bartholomay1958stochastic, gillespie1976general}.
 Stochastic chemical systems are typically modeled as continuous-time Markov processes~\cite{gunawan2005sensitivity, rathinam2010efficient, komorowski2011sensitivity} where the state of the system is represented by a vector of non-negative integers corresponding to the number of molecules of each species.
 The system evolves through discrete reaction events, each characterized by a propensity function that defines the probability of a reaction occurring in a given time interval.
 The evolution of the system’s probability distribution over time is described by the Chemical Master Equation (CME), a differential equation that describes the time-dependent probability of the system being at each possible state.
 The CME models stochastic dynamics of reacting systems accounting for the inherent randomness in molecular events.
 However, the CME is often intractable to solve analytically.
 Instead, numerical trajectories of the system can be efficiently generated using stochastic simulation algorithms (SSA), such as the Direct Method introduced by Gillespie~\cite{gillespie1976general}, in which for each reaction $r$ a propensity function is defined which measures the probability that $r$ will occur in the system in the next time interval $[t, t+dt)$.
-For systems with complex reaction mechanisms involving numerous molecular interactions, rule-based modeling provides a powerful alternative to explicitly enumerating all possible reactions~\cite{danos2007rule, chylek2014rule}, as described in section~\nameref{Sec:Intro}.
-Finally, generative, rule-based stochastic simulation approaches, such as the one implemented in MØD~\cite{andersen2016software,machado2025rulebasedgillespiesimulationchemical}, use reaction rules to dynamically generate the relevant parts of the underlying reaction networks during the simulation, capturing the stochastic evolution of molecular populations while significantly reducing computational complexity.
-This is particularly useful for modeling biochemical networks with large numbers of interacting species, where traditional reaction-based representations become infeasible.